coder/docs/images/writing.md

 USER coder
 ```

-Here's how to install the IntelliJ PyCharm Professional IDE onto your image:
+Here's how to install PyCharm Professional onto your image:

 ```Dockerfile
 # Dockerfile